Donald-Watts/Ontos-AI/README.md

 * [JIA Cellular Map](https://github.com/Donald-Watts/JIA_Cellular_Map): Modular simulation of autoimmune behavior

 ## Who Built This?
+ADLS Creations,

-Donald Watts.
-Systems architect, symbolic theorist, and AI engineer.
+Donald Watts + AI =  Systems architect, symbolic theorist, and AI engineer.
 Ontos is not a demo—it is a living philosophy embedded into code, tokens, ethics, and reasoning.

 ## Warning